 and continue along the coast until you come to Lee Bay and the iconic chain link sculpture that marks the northern trailhead.

-From here, you have about a 3 miles run along the roads to return to Oban.
+From here, you have about a three mile run along the roads to return to Oban.
 After a short climb up a dirt road from the trailhead, take a right onto Horseshoe Bay Rd. and follow this easy paved road back to town.
-The end is still scenic and the shoulder is wide in most places making for an easy return.
+This last section is still scenic, and the road shoulder is wide in most places making for an easy return.

-Many native birds including tuī, fantails, wood pigeons, parakeets, oystercatchers, and possibly little blue penguins or if you are really lucky, the elusive kiwi.
+Many native birds including tuī, fantails, wood pigeons, parakeets, oystercatchers, and possibly little blue penguins.
+If you are really lucky, you may spot the elusive kiwi.
 Rimu, kamahi, ferns, and rata.